 and does not have the Metropolis-Hasting correction step 3.
 As a consequence, the stationary distribution of ULA is of order $\m O(\sqrt{dh})$ away from $\mu$ under several commonly used metrics~\citep{durmus2019analysis}.
 Due to this error, even in the strongly log-concave scenario, unlike MALA which requires at most poly-$\log(1/\varepsilon)$ iterations with a constant step size $h$ to get one sample distributed close from $\mu$ with accuracy $\varepsilon$, ULA requires poly-$(1/\varepsilon)$ iterations and an $\varepsilon$-dependent choice of $h$~\citep{durmus2019analysis}.

 Another closely related algorithm is the classical Metropolis random walk (MRW), which instead uses $N_d\big(\theta_{k-1}, \,2\wt h\, I_d\big)$ without the gradient term in the proposal distribution $Q$.
-As we will see, the extra gradient information improves the exploration efficiency as the dimension dependence of the complexity can be improved from $\m O(d)$~\citep{gelman1997weak,JMLR:v20:19-306} to $\m O(d^{1/3})$ in sampling from Bayesian posteriors.
+As we will see, by using the extra gradient information, the dimension dependence of the mixing time can be improved from $\m O(d)$~\citep{gelman1997weak,JMLR:v20:19-306} to $\m O(d^{1/3})$ for sampling from Bayesian posteriors.